U.S. Men's Hockey Team Is Bounced From Olympic Tournament After Losing Shootout

 The shootout was declared after a 10-minute sudden-death overtime failed to produce a winner.

 The men's gold medal match is slated for Sunday.
-The U.S. women's team has reached the gold medal game in their tournament, set to face Canada on Thursday in South Korea (and Wednesday night in the U.S.).
+The U.S. women's team has reached the gold medal game in their tournament, set to face Canada on Thursday in South Korea (11:10 p.m.
+ET Wednesday in the U.S.).

+There are no NHL players at this year's Winter Games, after the league and Olympics officials could not agree on terms.
+As a result, the U.S. team is composed of a mix of minor-league and college players, along with pros from overseas leagues.

 The American men's team started this game less than 24 hours after the end of their last match — a 5-1 win over Slovakia.
 Based on their strong finish in group play, the Czech team hadn't played since Sunday.